nick-otter/nick-otter.github.io/_posts/2023-02-06-The DevOps Lexicon.md

 | Dunning-Kruger effect | Occurs when a person's lack of knowledge and skills in a certain area cause them to overestimate their own competence.
 And vice versa
 | Matrix | Vectors

----

-Thanks.
-This was written by Nick Otter.